-4.4 Students' satisfaction regarding learner-centered aspects of the Spark online English self-study platform
+4.4 Students' satisfaction regarding learner-centered aspects of the Spark online English self-study platform the improvement of learners'

 The survey results highlight students' positive perceptions of learner-centered aspects of the Spark platform.
 For enhancing interest and engagement, 57.6% agreed and 33.4% strongly agreed, confirming its role in motivating learners.
 Similarly, supporting learners in making consistent effort in the subject received strong approval, with 55.7% agreeing